dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Yarrow algorithm
 The Yarrow algorithm is a family of cryptographic pseudorandom number generators (PRNG) devised by John Kelsey, Bruce Schneier, and Niels Ferguson.
 The
 11 KB (1,427 words) - 00:39, 11 September 2018

-Adversary model (redirect from Adversary (online algorithm)) computer science, an online algorithm measures its competitiveness against different adversary models.
-For deterministic algorithms, the adversary is the same
-3 KB (285 words) - 02:47, 6 January 2019

 Lubachevsky–Stillinger algorithm
 Lubachevsky-Stillinger (compression) algorithm (LS algorithm, LSA, or LS protocol) is a numerical procedure suggested by F. H. Stillinger and B.D.
 Lubachevsky